Tax on Lodging – Paying and Billing the Tax

 If you rent an accommodation unit from an intermediary (a person such as a tour operator) that acquired this accommodation unit to rent it to another person and the unit is located in a tourism region where the tax on lodging applies, you must pay the tax to the intermediary.
 In this situation, the tax is $3.50 per overnight stay.

 If the intermediary rents the accommodation unit to another person, the intermediary must collect an amount of tax equal to the amount of tax paid (3.5% of the price of an overnight stay).

-The operator of a sleeping-accommodation establishment registered for the GST and the QST must calculate those taxes on the total including the price and the tax on lodging.
+The operator of a sleeping-accommodation establishment registered for the GST and the QST must calculate those taxes on the total including the price of the overnight stay, the value of the breakfast, parking and other included goods and services, and the tax on lodging.
+The GST and QST apply to all taxable supplies, including the rental of accommodation units to which the tax on lodging does not apply.

 The tax on lodging does not apply to the rental of: